Personal Development Coaching Course

 There is something truly grand and inspiring in a person who fails wholly after giving it his very best, and then quickly goes at it once again with a renewed vigor and persistence.

 No one should fear for the person who will not be disheartened or discouraged at failing.
 These individuals maintain their eyes of the prize and they refuse to quit.
 They see a failure as a bump in the road, not an indestructible wall to their success.
-Leaders must teaching team members to define failure in this way during personal development coaching sessions in order to prepare them for the real world.
+Leaders must teach team members to define failure in this way during personal development coaching sessions in order to prepare them for the real world.

 No man or woman is a failure who instinctively stands upright and